giocosmiano/haskell-programming/readme.md

 ### Notes on my journey working on chapter exercises

  - Functional programming is a function of data transformation and composition.
-This concept helps me in a big way, reminding me to get back to this simple pattern `f x = y` every time I get lost where to apply the function on functorial structure within structure of `Functor`, `Applicative` and `Monad`
+This concept helps me in a big way, reminding me to get back to this simple pattern `f x = y` every time I get lost where to apply the function on layers of functorial structures, i. e. structure within structure, of `Functor`, `Applicative` and `Monad`.
    - `f x = y`
      - `f` - function
-     - `x` - input such as Integer, Bool, String or even complex [algebraic data structure](https://en.wikipedia.org/wiki/Algebraic_data_type) such as Product, Employee etc
+     - `x` - input such as Integer, String or even complex [algebraic data structure](https://en.wikipedia.org/wiki/Algebraic_data_type) such as Product, Employee etc
-     - `y` - output such as Integer, Bool, String or even complex [algebraic data structure](https://en.wikipedia.org/wiki/Algebraic_data_type) such as Product, Employee etc
+     - `y` - output such as Integer, String or even complex [algebraic data structure](https://en.wikipedia.org/wiki/Algebraic_data_type) such as Product, Employee etc

  - Functions are evaluated and eventually reduced into a value called [Beta reduction](https://wiki.haskell.org/Beta_reduction)